maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/index.rst

 Inventory
 =========

-You can view your servers by applications, organized by systems, including the possibility of knowing which customer owns each system, in a single and powerful dashboard.
+You can organize your servers, applications, cloud resources, systems, and clients on a single and powerful dashboard.

-**It will be easy to:**
+**You will be able to:**

-- Control multi-environment
+- Control multi-environment, mulit-cloud and multi-regions using a single dashboard.
-- Track ownership usage
+- Track an application ownership
-- Easy to visualize the relationship between microservices
+- Easy to visualize a relationship between microservices
 - Correlation between teams/systems
 - Track costs
-- Easy way to document high architecture systems
+- Easy way to document a high architecture systems

 .. image:: ../../../_static/screen/dashboard.png